igneous-labs/solores/README.md

 ### General

-- Assumes all onchain accounts are borsh-serde, does not handle zero-copy/bytemuck accounts.
+- Does not check correctness of zero-copy/bytemuck accounts derives

 ### Anchor